 NASA approved Prosper High School as a receiver of the Moon Tree in August.

-“So the Moon Tree process started back in 1972 or something like that, I can’t remember, but it was the Apollo 14 mission,” Riley said.
+“So the Moon Tree process started in 1971 or something like that, I can’t remember, but it was the Apollo 14 mission,” Riley said.
 “There was an astronaut in 1971, Stuart Roosa, and he was a smoke jumper.
 So he was one of the guys that literally jumped into wildfires to help.”

-“Stuart Roosa teamed up with the USDA forestry service and had an idea, because they wanted to see what effects space and radiation had on the seedlings when they came back and germinated them,” Riley said.
+“Stuart Roosa teamed up with the USDA Forestry Service and had an idea because they wanted to see what effects space and radiation had on the seedlings when they came back and germinated them,” Riley said.
 “And that information would help them when they tried to start growing plants in space for long term, civilizations, nutrients, things like that.
 So, they did that.
 They brought them back, and they kind of just planted them all over the place, like at capitals and things like that.”

 “Once they ship the Moon Tree, they’ll send us the tracking information.
 But, I reached out to the head of the planetarium director at the University of Texas at Arlington because they also got a tree, and she said it took probably like probably by the end of the week,” Riley said.
 “We should have it at the very latest in November and then we’ll plant it, and then, sometime after that, we’ll do an official ceremony.”

-Students at Prosper High School like senior Rachel The said they are excited to see the Moon Tree.
+Students at Prosper High School, like senior Rachel The, said they are excited to see the Moon Tree.

-“I think it is so cool that the school got to partner with NASA,” The Said.
+“I think it is so cool that the school got to partner with NASA,” The said.
 “It is a really great opportunity to learn about the Moon Trees.”

 “We also have a digital globe, but it’s like a citizen science app where students can also help collect data that actually gets submitted to NASA to help with research about tree growth and everything,” Riley said.
 “So once we get it planted, then we’ll start bringing everybody into it.”

 The tree is currently stored in the Floral Design classroom.
-It has to stay in a dark and cool environment in order to stay healthy before it’s planted.
+It must stay in a dark and cool environment for the Moon Tree to stay healthy before planting.

 “I know I’m going to have some of Mr. Rickley’s classes helped us build the fencing for the tree, so like the pool fencing and the cage,” Riley said.
-“I know Miss Owen’s classes, and some of the other agriculture classes are going to help us take care of the Moon Tree.”
+“I know Miss Owen’s classes and some of the other agriculture classes are going to help us take care of the Moon Tree.”

-“I’m very excited to have the moon tree here because it kind of shows that Prosper high school is involved in like a much bigger thing,” Miller said.
+“I’m very excited to have the moon tree here because it kind of shows that Prosper High School is involved in like a much bigger thing,” Miller said.
 “It’s also really neat to kind of see all the students that are excited about it through like the voting on the names and things like that.”

 Miller works alongside Riley in the Nest library.